MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Teams-overview.md

 ## Teams architecture

 Teams is built on Office 365 groups, Microsoft Graph, and the same enterprise-level security, compliance, and manageability as the rest of Office 365.
 Teams leverages identities stored in Azure Active Directory (Azure AD).
-Coming soon: Teams keeps working even when you're offline or in low-bandwidth conditions.
+Teams keeps working even when you're offline or in low-bandwidth conditions.

 To see where Teams fits in the context of Microsoft 365, check out this architecture poster:  [Teams as part of Microsoft 365](teams-architecture-solutions-posters.md#teams-as-part-of-microsoft-365)